 When you're learning words, there can't help but be spots where things get a little murky.
 English vocabulary is especially full of pitfalls since the language is so vast.
-In English, there several words that share on meaning or nuances of one meaning.
-Then there are tiny words like "set" and "get" that have so many meaning that their definitions take up multiple dictionary pages.
+In English, there are several words that share one meaning or nuances of one meaning.
+Then there are tiny words like "set" and "get" that have so many meanings that their definitions take up multiple dictionary pages.
 Then, just to make it more daunting, the English language has over a million words.
-As far as word banks, English is massive.
+As far as word banks go, English is massive.